EMX125 & EMX250: Who impressed in Italy?

-Italy hosted the first round of the EMX125 and EMX250 rounds, there were a handful of riders who impressed over the weekend for many different reasons.
-We will take a look at who impressed during the course of the weekend.
+It was time for the MXGP of Trentino that hosted the second round of the EMX125 championship and the fourth round of the EMX250 championship.
+We will take a look at the riders that impressed during the course of the weekend.

 Article: Andy McKinstry